-During 2015 and 2014, the Company maintained an employment agreement with its Chief Executive Officer, Laurence S. Levy, the 100% owner of Royalty Management, Inc. (Royalty Management), the entity that controls the Company's majority shareholder, Royalty Holdings, LLC (Royalty).
+During 2016 and 2015, the Company maintains an employment agreement with its Chief Executive Officer, Laurence S. Levy, the 100% owner of Royalty Management, Inc. (Royalty Management), the entity that controls the Company's majority shareholder, Royalty Holdings, LLC (Royalty).
 Mr. Levy earns a base annual salary, SEP IRA contributions and expense reimbursements.
-As detailed below, Mr. Levy's compensation has been subsequently adjusted.
-SEP IRA contributions of \$53,000 and \$52,000, respectively, for the benefit of Mr. Levy, are included in the 2015 and 2014 Consolidated Statements of Income.
-No amounts remain outstanding as of December 31, 2015 or 2014.
 The employment agreement with Mr. Levy has been continued subsequent to the balance sheet date.

-The Company's Chief Financial Officer, Marc H. Baldinger, does not have an employment agreement with the Company.
-Mr. Baldinger earns a base salary, SEP IRA contributions and expense reimbursements.
-As detailed below, Mr. Baldinger's compensation has been subsequently adjusted.
-SEP IRA contributions of \$13,713 and \$12,930, respectively, for the benefit of Mr. Baldinger, are included in the 2015 and 2014 Consolidated Statements of Income. \$600 and \$-0- remain outstanding as of December 31, 2015 and 2014, respectively.
-Mr. Baldinger has resigned from this position subsequent to the balance sheet date.
+The Company's Chief Financial Officer, Marc H. Baldinger, did not have an employment agreement with the Company.
+Mr. Baldinger earned a base salary, SEP IRA contributions and expense reimbursements.
+Effective March 2016, Mr. Baldinger resigned from this position.